Financial-Times/ft-origami/docs/syntax/scss.md

 When styles refer to external resources such as fonts and images, the module *must* use `o-assets` to declare paths to these resources in a robust, build-agnostic fashion.
 Please see [the module's repository](http://git.svc.ft.com/summary/?r=origami/o-assets.git) for documentation and the rationale behind enforcing this approach.

-## Optional output of styles
+## "Silent" styles

-Modules *must* by default output a complete set of selectors and style rules needed to style every possible configuration of each component part (with the exception of sub-components which define their own styles).
+For every class selector included in a module's SASS, the module *must* also include the same selector as a mixin, with the same styles.
+Eg:

+    .o-thing-foo, %o-thing-foo {
+        margin-top: 1em;
+    }

+Modules that make use of styles defined in dependencies *must* use those styles by `@include`ing the appropriate mixin:

+    .o-anotherthing-foo, %o-anotherthing-foo {
+        @include %o-thing-foo;
+        margin-top: 1em;
+    }

-Modules *should* provide a mechanism for suppressing output of styles which are not required by every instance of the module.
-This mechanism *must* be activated by means of a sass variable `$o-modulename-is-silent: false !default;` which *must* have a default value of `false`. *(An example of an implementation satisfying these conditions can be found in the `oFtTypographyClass` mixin of the o-ft-typography module)*.
+Modules *should* provide a mechanism for suppressing output of concrete selectors which may not always be required.
+If present, this mechanism *must* be activated by means of a sass variable `$o-{modulename}-is-silent` which *must* have a default value of `false`.
+In practice, the effect of this *should* be to remove the `.`-prefixed selector, leaving only the mixin.

+<aside>An example of an implementation satisfying these conditions can be found in the `oFtTypographyClass` mixin of the o-ft-typography module</aside>

 ## Code organisation and formatting